Chart Color Schemes

 Kirwan - East has shown very soft population growth performance across periods assessed by AreaSearch

-Kirwan - East's population was around 7,910 as of Nov 2025, reflecting an increase of 217 people since the 2021 Census.
-This increase represents a 2.8% rise from the 2021 figure of 7,693 people.
-The change is inferred from ABS's estimated resident population of 7,910 as of June 2024 and address validation since the Census date.
-This results in a population density ratio of 2,247 persons per square kilometer, which exceeds the average seen across national locations assessed by AreaSearch.
-Overseas migration contributed approximately 65.2% of overall population gains during recent periods, driving primary growth for the area.
+AreaSearch's analysis indicates Kirwan - East's population was approximately 7,910 as of February 2026.
+This figure represents an increase of 217 people, a 2.8% rise from the 2021 Census which recorded 7,693 inhabitants.
+The change is inferred from ABS' estimated resident population of 7,910 in June 2024 and address validation since the Census date.
+This results in a density ratio of 2,247 persons per square kilometer, exceeding national averages assessed by AreaSearch.
+Overseas migration contributed approximately 65.2% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings aligned with ABS Greater Capital Region projections for each age cohort, released in 2023 and based on 2022 data.
-Examining future population trends indicates an overall decline by 2 persons by 2041 according to this methodology.
-However, specific age cohorts are projected to grow, notably the 25 to 34 age group, which is expected to increase by 266 people.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections from 2023, based on 2021 data, are adopted.
+However, these state projections lack age category splits; thus, AreaSearch applies proportional growth weightings aligned with ABS Greater Capital Region projections released in 2023, based on 2022 data for each age cohort.
+Future population trends show a projected decline of 2 persons by 2041, while specific age cohorts like the 25 to 34 group are anticipated to grow by 266 people.

 Frequently Asked Questions - Population